 Research associates conduct experiments and analyze data.
 Many work in clinical settings, such as a pharmaceutical development laboratory.
-They generally work under the supervision of a research scientist, though they have more independence than technicians and clinical assistants.
+They generally work under the supervision of a research scientist, although they have more independence than technicians and clinical assistants.
 Most of these roles require a bachelor's in biotechnology or a related field.

 Research Scientist, Biotechnology

 Laboratory managers oversee the daily operations of a lab or research center.
 Some focus exclusively on administrative responsibilities, such as creating budgets and hiring staff, while others play a greater role in directing research activities.
-Larger organizations may prefer to hire candidates with a master's, though you can often become a manager with a bachelor's and significant professional experience.
+Larger organizations may prefer to hire candidates with a master's, although you can often become a lab manager with a bachelor's and significant professional experience.

 Master's Degree in Biotechnology

-Regardless of your area of interest, most master's programs require students to either write a research-based thesis or participate in a field-based learning experience.
+Regardless of your area of interest, most biotechnology master's programs require students to either write a research-based thesis or participate in a field-based learning experience.

 Senior Research Associate

 Senior research associates supervise the work of junior associates and technicians.
-They offer guidance on proper experiment design and drawing sound judgments from the results.
+They offer guidance on proper experiment design and drawing sound judgments from results.
 They typically specialize in a particular facet of biotechnology, such as drug development or medical device manufacturing.
 Most companies prefer to hire research supervisors with a master's degree.

 Senior Research Scientist, Biotechnology